Skip to Main Content

 Secondary Research: Statistics and Data

-Governmental Statistical Agencies
+Statistical Agencies & Research Institutes

-Governmental Statistical Agencies
+Statistical Agencies & Research Institutes

 Most statistical agencies exist to ensure that its government has high quality/reliable information about its population and economy in order to make sound policy decisions.
 For example, Statistics Canada's Quality Standards states that "its focus is on how to assure quality through effective and appropriate design or redesign of a statistical project or program from inception through to data evaluation, dissemination and documentation" (Surveys and statistical programs–Documentation: 12-539-X, 2019).